mavas/sirkel/README.md

 The protocol, for now, uses text over TCP.
 The client sends "START" upon connection, and the server sets up a "game", and starts playing the game with the participants.

 The server continuously keeps track of what's called a "pace", for each game, and this gets updated frequently, according to the perceived pace of the participants.
-If the participants play fast, the server expects things to get faster, and tells the participants.
+If the participants play fast, the server expects things to get faster, and informs the participants.